andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

   <figcaption class="figure-caption">Dear god it's beautiful</figcaption>
 </figure>

-I let out an audible gasp when G-top finally reveals his snowy crest.
+As G-top finally reveals his snowy crest I subconsciously release an audible gasp.
 What stands out is not only his enormous stature but his singularity, standing alone, stoically towering over his arboreally endowed neighbors.

 While nowhere near the top of the list of highest peaks in Norway (which are mostly located on the west coast, vestiges of the Caledonian Orogeny, i.e. the mountain